 Zip | yes | Include the parameter to stream compressed data.
 Compression often greatly increases throughput, thus expediting the request.
 Kml files will be returned in the kml-specific zip format, .kmz. |

-The following example REST web service request retrieves sites from Oklahoma County, Oklahoma, where Atrazine was measured in XML format, zipped.
+Example: REST web service request to retrieve sites from Oklahoma County, Oklahoma, where Atrazine was measured in XML format, zipped:

-This REST web service request retrieves contained within a bounding box where Caffeine was measured in KML format, zipped.
+Example: REST web service request to retrieve sites contained within a bounding box where Caffeine was measured in KML format, zipped:

-Continuing from above, this REST web service request retrieves the Caffeine sample results from sites contained within a bounding box and collected on, or after, 10-01-2006 in MS-Excel format (zipped).
+Example: REST web service request to retrieve Caffeine sample results from sites contained within a bounding box and collected on, or after, 10-01-2006 in MS-Excel format, zipped:

 {